DynamicsShop/SD-BI-Sales-Cockpit/SD-BI-Sales-Cockpit-Release-Notes.md

 - BCv21 App - The Licence Message on first install of the App was updated to prompt the user to activate a Free Trial.

+- BCv21 App - The AppSource Submission required the removal of Customer/Item Sales Report for regions CA and US.
+The report was removed from the App.

 #### Bug Fixes

 - BCv21 App - A fix was made to the code for licence key checks on the SD BI Sales Cockpit.